 honeybee microclimate, you may need the following for each hive:

-1 additional single deep hive body w/10 frames and foundation about 7 weeks after the package introduction.
+1 additional single hive body with frames and foundation about 7 weeks after the package introduction.

 You will also need more sugar when the sugar runs out.

-If your bees do very well, you may need to add 1 single western super w/10 frames and foundation about 10 weeks after package introduction.
+If your bees do very well, you may need to add 1 single western super with frames and foundation about 10 weeks after package introduction.